fuguefoundation/ff-docs/source/appendix.rst

 .. index:: !
 Stable coins
 .. _Stable coins:
 **Stable coins** - A cryptocurrency that is pegged to another more stable asset, like gold or the U.S. dollar.
 DAI and USDC are examples of a stable coin.

-.. index:: !
-United Nations Sustainable Development Goals
-.. _United Nations Sustainable Development Goals:
-**United Nations Sustainable Development Goals (UNSDG)** - A blueprint to achieve a better and more sustainable future for all.
-They address the global challenges we face, including those related to poverty, inequality, climate change, environmental degradation, peace and justice.
-The 17 Goals are all interconnected, and in order to leave no one behind, the United Nations believes it is important that we achieve them all by 2030.

 *******
 Contact